BMW R1100/1150/1200 Exhausts

 While we are putting on a new set of clothes and boarding a newer, faster R1100S, Homeland Security will be sending these non-combatants off to a detention facility where they will be held until their E-Bay appointed lawyer shows up.

-One of our customers on seeing the R1100S air filter commented "That thing would strangle an RD350!".
+One of our customers on seeing the R1100S air filter commented "That thing would strangle an old RD350!".

 Stay tuned while we show you how to make the R1100S soar as it was supposed to.
 Real gains.
 Real Parts.
 No Half-Ass approach.
 Piddle if you so choose, buying parts from different vendors, all the while the die is set and the limits that were designed into the system remain there, like Darth Vader, suffocating your horsepower.